South West Doctoral Training Partnership (ESRC)Find a programme

 |Open to international students||

 Funding is normally restricted to UK residents.
-EU students may be eligible for fees only funding.
-International Students may apply for full funding for the Economics and Advanced Quantitative Methods pathways only.
-Please see the ESRC eligibility guidance for further details. http://www.esrc.ac.uk/funding-and-guidance/postgraduates/prospective-students/eligibility/index.aspx
+EU students may be eligible for fees-only funding.
+Please see the ESRC eligibility guidance for further details: http://www.esrc.ac.uk/skills-and-careers/studentships/prospective-students/am-i-eligible-for-an-esrc-studentship/

-The centre is made up of a number of disciplinary and interdisciplinary pathways.
-For details of the pathways available at Bristol, please see the Apply to the SWDTC pages.
+The partnership is made up of a number of disciplinary and interdisciplinary pathways.
+For details of the pathways available at Bristol, please see the Apply to the SWDTP section of our website.
 The pathway you are interested in will determine which programme you will need to apply to through our online application system.
 Each programme has its own entry in the programme finder where you will find further details of research activities and potential supervisors.

-Students wishing to apply for ESRC funding can apply for either a MSc followed by PhD programme (1+3 award) or PhD only (+3 award).
-Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study and should read the SWDTC admissions statement for information.
+Students wishing to apply for ESRC funding can apply for either an MSc followed by PhD programme (1+3 award) or PhD only (+3 award).
+Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Master's-level study and should read the SWDTP admissions statement for information.

 Further information on funding for prospective UK, EU and international postgraduate students.